Platform Independent Database

 How difficult is it to port eXtremeDB to different operating systems?

-eXtremeDB is designed and implemented to be highly portable.
+eXtremeDB was designed and implemented to be highly portable.
 Currently, eXtremeDB runs on Win32 and Win64 platforms, Linux, many Unix platforms, and various embedded operating systems including VxWorks, INTEGRITY, ThreadX, eCos, FreeRTOS and QNX, and target CPUs including x86, PowerPC, ARM, MIPS, and others.
 The list of supported platforms is constantly expanding.
-See our list of free trial software.
+Review our list of trial software.

 What compilers are used to build eXtremeDB?

 The eXtremeDB runtime can be built with the Microsoft Visual C/C++ compiler, gcc and all ANSI C compliant compilers.
 The eXtremeDB Data Definition Language compiler is currently built with Microsoft Visual Studio for Windows and gcc for Unix/Linux platforms.
 Learn more in our online documentation.